vishal-git/dapt-619/class-material/git.md

     2. Check what has changed since the last commit: `git diff hello.txt`
     3. Remember, HEAD refers to the latest snapshot.
 We may have made changes to the file after the latest snapshot. `git diff` by default shows what changed since the snapshot where HEAD is pointing to.
 26. Now, let’s explore how to create a new branch.
-    1. Draw a circle on the whiteboard indicating we want to branch off from the main branch.

         `git checkout -b feature-a`
         `git branch`
         `touch feature-a.py`
         `echo "print('feature a')" > feature-a.py`
         `git status`
         `git add .`
         `git commit -m "Added feature A"`
         `git log --all --graph --decorate`
         `git checkout master`
         `ls` (There's no `feature-a.py`)
         `git merge feature-a` (Fast forward?)
         `ls` (`feature-a.py` is now present.)

 27. Push
     `git remote` (Shows nothing)
     `mkdir ../remote`
     `git remote add origin ../remote`
     `git push origin master:master`
     `git log --all --graph --decorate --oneline` (Head points to master, and origin/master)

     Now if I make changes to the local branch, they won't be in the remote branch (yet).
     `git clone ../remote demo2`

     Now go back to the original demo, make changes and push to remote.
     `git pull` on `demo2` to retrieve changes.
     `git fetch` + `git merge` = `git pull`

 28. `git clone`